Vextrove/vextrove_terrain_datapack/README.md

 A 256 block tall lush cave world.
 Ranges from -192 to 64

 ## To-do List
- - Check if there is still open bedrock at the bottom of the lava sea in the Nether
+ - Smoother surface noise in overworld
+ - Rougher surface noise in custom dimensions
- - Get Soulsand Valley to generate rare Skeleton skulls on the floor again
+ - Get Soulsand Valley to generate Skeleton skulls on the floor again
  - Implement more elegant way of generating fire in the Nether
  - Modify giant speleothem parameters (start from scratch)
- - Smoother surface noise in overworld
- - Rougher surface noise in custom dimensions
  - Generate Slime Blocks in Swamps
+ - Figure out why Swamps are generating so damn many small Brown Mushrooms
  - Generate Shroomlight on the underground Mushroom Island ceiling
  - Underground Lilypads in Swamp
  - Look into optimizing the Soulsand Valley/Basalt Delta ceiling generation